Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Entrance: Free

-One of Sedona’s most iconic features, Devil’s bridge draws tons of people wanting a photo perched on this towering natural bridge.
-The hike up to the bridge is steep but not overly challenging and winds through some beautiful red-rock countryside that Sedona’s famous for.
+Devil’s Bridge is one of Sedona’s most iconic features that offers stellar photo-ops atop this towering natural bridge.
+The hike is steep but not overly challenging and winds through some of the beautiful red-rock countryside for which Sedona is famous.

-To get out ahead of the crowds, start your hike early in the morning which also happens to be optimal for photos.
-Parking can also be limited at the main trailhead (Devil’s Bridge Trail), so I recommend starting at Mescal Trailhead which is a 5.7-mile round-trip hike that tends to have less traffic.
+To get out ahead of the crowds, start your hike early in the morning.
+This is also the optimal time to take photos.
+Parking can also be limited at the main trailhead (Devil’s Bridge Trail), so I recommend starting at Mescal Trailhead, which is a 5.7-mile round-trip hike that tends to have less traffic.

 Montezuma Castle National Monument